ToTheBeginning/PuLID/README.md

 ## PuLID for FLUX
 Please check the doc and demo of PuLID-FLUX [here](docs/pulid_for_flux.md).

-We will actively update and maintain this repository in the near future, so please stay tuned.

 ### updates
 - [x] Local gradio demo is ready now
 - [x] Online HuggingFace demo is ready now [![flux](https://img.shields.io/badge/🤗-PuLID_FLUX_demo-orange)](https://huggingface.co/spaces/yanze/PuLID-FLUX)